Progress report for ESP20-001

-This project will deliver soil health related information via in-person conferences, in-person/online seminars and discussions, and through direct producer-to-producer tours.
-The result will be increased knowledge of soil health practices, assessment tools, and implications of practices that degrade soil health as well an increased capacity for agricultural professionals to support producers.
+This project delivers soil health related information via virtual conferences, in-person/online seminars and discussions, and through a field day demonstration and site visit.
+The result will be increased knowledge of soil health practices, assessment tools, and implications of practices that degrade soil health as well as an increased capacity for agricultural professionals to support producers.
 Subsequently, producers will increase adoption of practices that maintain or improve soil health.

 In 2015, the United Nations declared it the International Year of Soils to raise awareness worldwide of the importance that soils play in food security (FAO, 2013).
 Since 2001, 14 states have passed soil health initiatives to increase adoption of practices that create healthy soils (Lehner and Henderson, 2019).
 In 2019, Washington joined these states when the Legislature passed the Soil Health Initiative, an ambitious plan that funds initial investments in a statewide network of long-term agroecological research and extension (LTARE) sites across Washington state’s diverse agricultural systems.
 There is growing awareness amongst producers and the general public of the impact that soil health has on food production, food quality, and environment.